schubergphilis-ep/terraform-aws-mcaf-transit-gateway/UPGRADING.md

 ### Key Changes v2.0.0

 This module now requires all logs to be encrypted with KMS.
+Please be aware that the KMS key policies in the examples are now more secure and have less permissive default statements.
+Review the resulting key policy before applying.

 ## Upgrading to v1.0.0